meHypernova/Conference-Schedule/README.md

 #Note: The UI of this app is not new/first.
 I have taken refernce from IIT Roorkee's FMFP 2022 app.
 But the whole code is written from scratch.

 This app is made for IHMTC 2023 conference by Microfluidics Lab IIT Patna.
 I have done all the coding using android studio withing a week (7hr/day).
-If you know code very well ypu can made app like this 3 days.
+If you know code very well you can make an app like this withing 2-3 days.

 App's Interface: In Android Studio